m-x-k/m-x-k.website/_posts/2017-12-20-creating-blog-with-github-pages-and-jekyll.markdown

 categories: jekyll gitlab
 ---

-Steps to create a sample blog created using Jekyll and hosted on GitHub.
+## Steps to create a sample blog created using Jekyll and hosted on GitHub.

 ### Setup

-If you want to create a similar blog you can either fork this implementation or create a new one by installing:
+If you want to create a similar blog you can either fork this [implementation](https://github.com/m-x-k/m-x-k.github.io) or create a new one by installing:
 * Ruby
 * Jekyll
 {% highlight bash %}
 gem install jekyll
+jekyll new .
 {% endhighlight %}

 ### Development